 Maxine B. Baker joined AARP Foundation as senior vice president for Impact Programs in February 2012.
-In her new position, she will spearhead the organization's priorities to help Americans age 50 and over in four areas: hunger, housing, isolation and income.
-She is also a member of the AARP Foundation Leadership Team.
+In her new position, she will spearhead the organization’s priorities to help Americans 50+ in four areas: hunger, housing, isolation and income.
+She is also a member of AARP Foundation’s Leadership Team.

-Previously, Baker was president and CEO of the Freddie Mac Foundation, leading that organization to national and local prominence as a major supporter of programs and services for vulnerable children and their families.
+Previously, Baker was president and CEO of the Freddie Mac Foundation, where she led that organization to national and local prominence as a major supporter of programs and services for vulnerable children and their families.

-Baker's career with Freddie Mac began in 1982.
-There she led progressively responsible procurement, contract and budget positions before being appointed vice president, Administration and Corporate Properties.
-In that capacity, she was responsible for the development of the McLean, Va., headquarters location — from design and construction to move-in.
-During her 25-year tenure, she assumed other executive leadership roles, including Human Resources, and Housing and Industry Relations.
+Baker’s career with Freddie Mac began in 1982, where she led progressively responsible procurement, contract and budget positions before being appointed vice president, Administration and Corporate Properties.
+In that capacity, she was responsible for the development of the McLean, Va., headquarters location – from design, construction to move-in.
+During her 25-year tenure she assumed other executive leadership roles including Human Resources and Housing and Industry Relations.

-Baker serves as immediate past chair of the Board for Leadership Greater Washington; vice chair and secretary of the National Visionary Leadership Project; and as vice chair of the African American Nonprofit Network.
+Baker currently serves as immediate past chair of the Board for Leadership Greater Washington; vice chair and secretary National Visionary Leadership Project; and as vice chair of the African American Nonprofit Network.